smykal/Factory/README.md

-## Design pattern: Factory
+## Design pattern: Factory Method
-Factory pattern is a design pattern that allows to create objects, but what is important, subclases decide how this object 'll be created and looks like.
+Factory Method pattern is a design pattern that allows to create objects, but what is important, subclases decide how this object 'll be created and looks like.
 Design Pattern Factory delegates responsibility for